mcrovero/effect-nextjs/README.md

 #### The Effect way

 With the new architecture it also enables a more Effect-like way to build handlers.
 It is now possible to use `Effect.fn` directly inside the handler, delegating to the official ways to do tracing, logging, etc.
-The only exception is server actions, because of the export requirements of Next.js that hopefully will be addressed in the future and the current .run and .runFn methods will be replaced by a single .build method like the other handlers.